-Historically, the market price of our common stock has been volatile.
-The market price of our common stock is likely to continue to be highly volatile and could be significantly affected by factors including:
+Historically, the market price of our securities has been volatile.
+The market price of our securities is likely to continue to be highly volatile and could be significantly affected by factors including:

-- the amount of dividends paid; - availability of liquidity in the securitization market; - loan sale pricing; - margin calls by warehouse lenders or changes in warehouse lending rates; - unanticipated fluctuations in our operating results; - prepayments on mortgages; - valuations of securitization related assets;
+- the amount of dividends paid; - availability of liquidity in the securitization market;

-- cost of funds; and - general market conditions.
+- loan sale pricing; - termination of financing agreements; - margin calls by warehouse lenders or changes in warehouse lending rates; - unanticipated fluctuations in our operating results; - prepayments on mortgages; - valuations of securitization related assets; - the effect of the restatement of our financial condition and results of operations; - mark to market adjustments related to the fair value of derivatives; - cost of funds; and - general market conditions.

-In addition, significant price and volume fluctuations in the stock market have particularly affected the market prices for the common stock of mortgage REIT companies such as ours.
+In addition, significant price and volume fluctuations in the stock market have particularly affected the market prices for the securities of mortgage REIT companies such as ours.
 These broad market fluctuations have adversely affected and may continue to adversely affect the market price of our common stock.
-If our results of operations fail to meet the expectations of securities analysts or investors in a future quarter, the market price of our common stock could also be materially adversely affected and we may experience difficulty in raising capital.
+If our results of operations fail to meet the expectations of securities analysts or investors in a future quarter, the market price of our securities could also be materially adversely affected and we may experience difficulty in raising capital.